crypticCaroline/ms1-plantfactory/README.md

 ### User Stories

 #### Reasons a user may visit the site
-* A user looking for office plants to add to the office or work space or buisness.
+* A user looking for office plants to add to the office or workspace or business.
 * A user looking to install a plant feature.
 * A user who already has a quotation but wants to get in contact.
 * A user doing research on what we offer.
 * A user looking to see if we have done previous work.
-* A user showing the site to other people within their buisness.
+* A user showing the site to other people within their business.

 #### What a user may expect
 * Easy to navigate website